testjavascript/nodejs-integration-tests-best-practices/README.md

 # Why is this so important

-The testing world is moving from pyramids to diamonds, more emphasis is being put on integration tests and for good reasons.
+TBD - The testing world is moving from pyramids to diamonds, more emphasis is being put on integration tests and for good reasons.
 Here to put reasons to move toward more integration tests

 <br/><br/><br/>